adityarana14/Array/README.md

 Q2) Given an array A of N elements.
 Find the majority element in the array.
 A majority element in an array A of size N is an element that appears more than N/2 times in the array.

 Q3) Given a non-negative number represented as a list of digits, add 1 to the number (increment the number represented by the digits).
 The digits are stored such that the most significant digit is first element of array.

+Q4) Given an unsorted array Arr of N positive and negative numbers.
+Your task is to create an array of alternate positive and negative numbers without changing the relative order of positive and negative numbers.
+Note: Array should start with positive number.